superbderrick/SummerFPS/README.md

 # SummerFPS

-This is a basic fps game project using photon2 API and unity You can learn the basic concepts of Photon, such as rooms and lobbies, and how to configure and manage game scenes And you can know the basic FPS operation method.
-Shooting, character movement, character synchronization, object pooling, etc..
+This is a basic fps game project using photon2 API and unity, It's not a commercial game, I just made it to study.

+You can learn the following through this project
+- Basic concepts of Photon, such as rooms and lobbies, and how to configure and manage game scenes
-It's not a commercial game, I just made it to study.
+- Basic FPS operation method Shooting, character movement, character synchronization, object pooling, etc

 ### Demo